maxsnts/-TARAPI-An-API-Rant-/README.md

 If you do, it will allow anything of the above, and you gain a few things even if you use it in http.

 In REST, We need payload + Url + verb.
-If you want to "save" the operation you need to save all of the above ans sync them.
+If you want to "save" the operation you need to save all of the above and sync them.

 In TARAPI... the payload itself describes all of the operation instead of only part of it.
 Logging becomes simpler, and if needed, your internal tools can even reprocess those payloads later (redo actions, solve problems, run them in Dev) because they are complete, all the information is there.